latenitefilms/BRAWToolbox/docs/uninstall.md

 ![Screenshot](static/uninstall-05.png)

+This remove all of the Preferences, Logs, Motion Templates, Metadata Views and LUTs from your system.

+However, due to sandbox restrictions, it doesn't remove the **BRAW Toolbox.app** from your Applications folder.
+You should manually delete this.

-You can now move the **Uninstall BRAW Toolbox.app** and the downloaded ZIP file to Trash/Bin, and empty the Trash/Bin..
+Once done, you can now also move the **Uninstall BRAW Toolbox.app** and the downloaded ZIP file to Trash/Bin, and empty the Trash/Bin..

 ---